What’s the Ideal Cost of Launching a Food Product in India?

 • Simulations of storage conditions

 Skipping this step is impossible.
-It can range from ₹40,000 to ₹1,50,000 added to your overall food product development cost in India, depending on the type of product.
+It can range from ₹40,000 to ₹1,50,000 added to your overall cost of food product development in India, depending on the type of product.

 5. Manufacturing Scale-Up: Where Costs Get Real